-As common with government-to-government consultations, the City of Boulder-Tribal consultations are typically closed sessions in order to facilitate conversations among city staff, Tribal Representatives and elected and appointed community leaders.
-Those conversations may include sensitive topics, such as the location of Native American cultural resources.
+As common with government-to-government consultations, City of Boulder-Tribal consultations are typically closed sessions in order to facilitate conversations among city staff, Tribal Representatives and elected and appointed community leaders.
+Those conversations may include sensitive topics.

-The city recognizes the public interest in citywide consultations with American Indian Tribes.
+The city recognizes the public interest in citywide consultations with American Indian Tribal Nations.
 City staff seek permission from Tribal Representatives to develop a joint city-tribal statement at the end of each consultation.
-City staff create these collaborative statements in partnership with Tribal Representatives.
+City staff create these collaborative statements in partnership with Tribal Representatives to inform community members of conversations that occurred.
 When the city hosts in-person consultations, there is also an effort to provide community members the opportunity to attend pre- and post-consultation discussions, such as the opening and closing sessions.

 The City of Boulder extends its gratitude to 11 federally recognized American Indian Tribes who participated in a formal government-to-government consultation with the city on Wednesday, April 7, 2021.
 The city recognizes Tribal Representatives actively consult with many federal, state, and local agencies across the country.
 We appreciate their time in speaking with the city and for the opportunity to continue building relationships with Tribal Nations.